TailwindMechanics/neurocache-hub/docs/uiplan.md

 > Implementation
 - Get comfortable with the DevTools in your preferred browser.
 They're a powerful aid in web development.
 - Understand how to use breakpoints to pause the execution of your code.
-This will allow you to inspect the current state of your app at that point in time.
+- This will allow you to inspect the current state of your app at that point in time.
 - Familiarize yourself with the debug features in VS Code.
-It integrates nicely with Chrome/Firefox and allows you to debug your JavaScript/TypeScript code directly in the editor.
+- It integrates nicely with Chrome/Firefox and allows you to debug your code in the editor.

 > Acceptance Criteria
 - You feel comfortable using the developer tools in your preferred browser.